qusp/orange3/scripts/make-installer/readme.txt

     * also install the matplotlib package (needed for the BCI examples)
     * copy your C:\Python34-x64 directory into the sandbox and rename it to python
-    * copy the following 2 files from C:\Windows\System32 to the python folder: python34.dll, msvcr100.dll -- NOTE THIS STEP NOT NECESSARY ON PYTHON 3.5
+    * copy the following files from C:\Windows\System32 to the python folder: python34.dll, msvcr*.dll, msvcp*.dll
 * if you're making a 32-bit installer:
     * perform the installation procedure for the vpe directory *without* using a virtual environment (i.e., against your C:\Python34\ install)